Hunting in B.C.

 Stay up to date on the latest news about CWD in B.C. on the BC Gov News website.

-Learn about the Wildlife Information and Licensing Data system (WILD) system used to make most hunting applications and purchase licences, including Limited Entry Hunting applications.
+Learn about the WILD system used to make most hunting applications and purchase licences, including Limited Entry Hunting applications:

 Learn how LEH works, how to apply for draws, dates, deadlines and maps.